A public domain work is a creative work that is not protected by copyright and which may be freely used by everyone.

 - More

-As a general rule, most works enter the public domain because of old age including:
+As a general rule, most works enter the public domain due to the expiration of copyright, typically based on the age of the work.
+This includes:

 Use the Copyright Slider Tool to determine is a work is still protected by copyright.